-Course Description: Development of concepts and principles from selected topics in mechanics, electricity, heat, sound, and light.
+Course Description: Development of concepts and principles from selected topics in mechanics, electricity, magnetism, heat, sound, and light.
 Application to everyday life and contemporary issues facing society, and their implications.
-Topics may include energy sources, climate change, medical physics, among others.
+Topics include electrical energy sources and climate change.
 Not recommended for students who have had a year of high school physics.
-Not available for credit to students with credit in PHYS 150A.